Welcome to #GlobalTalk!

 Only print one or two pages to a printer!
 It's nice to say hi, it's quite rude to waste ink and paper.

-• If you spam others or cause trouble your access will be removed.
+• If you spam others, ignore the rules, or otherwise cause trouble your access will be removed.

 • If you are given edit access to the Google Spreadsheet be mindful of how it works and don't delete content that is not your own.

-• Not a rule, but check back on the Google Spreadsheet or this page for periodic news and updates.
+• Not a rule, but check back on the Google Spreadsheet or this webpage for periodic news and updates.

 • On a modern system, please fully fill out the signup form: GlobalTalk Signup Form.

-• Your request will be reviewed, usually within 48 hours, but please be patient as this is a MANUAL process.
+• Your request will be reviewed promptly and likely approved within a few hours!
+Please be patient as this is a manual process.
 DO NOT request access multiple times, it makes things confusing!

 • Once you've successfully signed up, additional information and instructions will be emailed to you.